chungminhtu/AI_FaceSwap_Cloudflare_Backend/_deploy-cli-cloudflare-gcp/CLOUDFLARE_TOKEN_AUTO_UPDATE_GUIDE.md

 1. **Fetches all edit/write permission groups** from Cloudflare API
 2. **Updates the token** with all discovered permissions
-3. **Supports fallback tokens** if current token can't read permission groups
+3. **Automatically uses fallback tokens** from other environments in `deployments-secrets.json` if current token can't read permission groups (permission groups are global across all Cloudflare accounts)
 4. **Requires minimal initial permissions** (just "User API Tokens:Edit" to update itself)

 The token in your configuration file doesn't need full permissions initially - the code updates it automatically during deployment.
+The fallback mechanism is built into `deploy.js` and automatically tries tokens from other configured environments.

 ---